CDL Pre-Trip Inspection Checklist For Commercial Drivers

 Frequently Asked Questions

-A CDL pre trip checklist is a complete guideline of all the parts of the vehicles.
+A CDL pre-trip checklist is a complete guideline of all the parts of the vehicles.
 It means all the parts should be inspected by commercial drivers by the time they start their journey.
 It also makes sure that the trucks comply with the FMCSA and DOT safety standards on the road.

 The drivers should make a CDL pre-trip inspection their daily habit.
 It keeps everyone safe if done prior to the use of a commercial vehicle.
 This inspection is also to be registered in a Driver’s Vehicle Inspection Report (DVIR).